 But our tradition’s true master story will in fact be marked three weeks from now during Passover, when we celebrate the Exodus from Egypt.
 The lesson that comes from escaping Pharaoh’s bondage transcends reveling in our own survival.
-Shortly after the parting of the sea and the encounter at Sinai, God commands the Israelites, “You shall not wrong nor oppress a stranger for you were strangers in the land of Egypt.”
-The text continues, “You shall not ill-treat any widow or orphan” (Exodus 22:20-21).
+Shortly after the parting of the sea and the encounter at Sinai, God commands the Israelites, “Do not mistreat or oppress a foreigner, for you were foreigners in Egypt” The text continues, "Do not take advantage of the widow or the fatherless."
+(Exodus 22:21-22).
 The Torah connects our experience of slavery with a command to have empathy for all those who are least protected by society.
 Over and over again, the biblical text connects our experience of slavery with a radical empathy for all those who suffer.

 Soon after our liberation from Egypt, our ancestors were journeying through the wilderness and confronted a new threat: Amalek.
 The archetypal enemy of the Jewish people, Amalek is often compared to Purim’s genocidal antagonist, Haman.
 But we read in Deuteronomy that Amalek’s attack on the Israelites in Sinai “cut down all the stragglers in [the] rear.”

 One famous commentary posits that the sin was not Amalek’s but our own, because we allowed stragglers to be at the rear.
 How could we have left the orphan, widow and stranger, the least able, the elderly, to straggle behind?
 Those most in need should have been at the center.